 We are a welcoming, liberal religious community, supporting the spiritual, intellectual, and social growth of members and friends.
-Unitarian Universalism does not identify with any one creed or belief system, therefore we offer support in spiritual curiosity on whatever path each individual chooses.
+Unitarian Universalism does not identify with any one creed or food essay topic how many words should a eulogy be belief system, therefore we offer support in spiritual curiosity on whatever path each individual chooses.
 Social justice and equality are the bonds that tie our community together.
 We actively look for ways to support the greater community through volunteering, activism, and education.
 Whether you are a member, friend, or visitor, you are welcome to attend our services and other events.

 As a Fellowship, we strive to support, promote, and exemplify the ideals of the seven Unitarian Universalist Principles.